How Do You Run Trivia Games for Team Building That People Actually Want to Play?

 Trivia Session Invite (Slack/Teams)

-🧠 Trivia time — [Day] at [Time] 3 rounds.
-5 questions each.
-Teams of 3-4.
-Topics: general knowledge, company facts, and a mystery round.
-No studying required.
-Bring your guesses and your competitive spirit.
-Where: [Location / Video link] Duration: 20 minutes, max.
+🧠 Trivia — [Day] at [Time] 3 rounds, 5 questions each, teams of 3–4.
+Topics: general knowledge, company facts, and a mystery third round you'll enjoy.
+No prep needed.
+Just show up.
+Where: [Location / video link] · About 20 minutes.

 The 'mystery round' teaser drives curiosity-based attendance.
 Always include it.